-Racetech Racing Team from Freiberg wins "EDAG Integration Excellence Award 2015"
+Global Racing Team from Ravensburg wins the "EDAG Integration Excellence Award 2016"

 "The Formula Student competition calls for precisely those qualities which, as an engineering company, we need in our day-to-day project work.
-Developing, integrating and implementing technical concepts and innovations within prescribed time limits," expounded Michael Hog, EDAG's Head of Vehicle Integration.
+Developing, integrating and implementing technical concepts and innovations within prescribed time limits," expounded Michael Schmidt, a project manager in EDAG's Vehicle Development division.
 "This award is our way of rewarding the dedication of the teams who take part in the Formula Student in addition to their regular student commitments."

-It was a very close contest, but in the end the jury's decision was clear: "More than any other team, it was the team from Freiburg that won us over with their outstanding integrative solutions.
-Their application was sharply formulated, interestingly written, and full of detail.
-Later, this impression was again reflected in their presentation," is how Michael Hog summed up the jury's decision.
+It was a very close contest, but in the end the jury's decision was clear: "More than any other team, it was the work of the team from Lake Constance that captured the essence of the award.
+Namely: to demonstrate outstanding ability in the integration of a technical innovation in a vehicle concept while at the same time exhibiting first class project management skills," said Michael Schmidt, summing up the jury's decision.